 Gax danced around a handful of children, nearly squishing one, then came directly toward a man hawking various leathers, his cart twice as wide as he was.
 Panic set in.
 The greasy, delicious turkey leg he savored could be being bought at this very moment!

 Gax sprinted straight at the cart.
 A few steps separated the two when he suddenly leapt and continued to pump his feet as though he could run on air.
 He expected to sail right over it.
 Rather, he fell right back down to the earth and smashed into the cart like a battering ram.

 Wood splintered and the cart toppled, now nothing but a pile of rubble.
 Gax twisted and fell, his plate armor saving him from anything worse than superficial damage.
-The vendor, ignoring Gax’s size and violent look, wheeled on him and began shouting.
+The vendor, ignoring Gax’s size and formidable appearance, wheeled on him and began shouting.

 Dar hustled forward, her mouth agape.

 “My boots?”
 Gax asked, astonished.
 He inspected his feet as though they were new to his body and found old, grubby boots.

 “You lost your boots of air stepping in cards last night, you idiot.”

 Gax rolled his eyes and his head fell back; the pain and nausea afflicting his noggin was far worse now.
 The vendor began slapping Gax’s shoulder, demanding payment for his damaged cart.